Public Service Operational Delivery Officer Apprenticeship (Level 3)

 If you are not currently employed, we will do our best to support you into employment before commencing this apprenticeship.

 The Level 3 apprenticeship is an advanced level equivalent to two A level passes and can be an excellent starting point to move into management or senior support roles.
 Successful completion could also support a pathway to university.

 Learners who successfully complete this apprenticeship will be awarded with a:

 - Level 2 Award in Operational Delivery (Intermediate)

 - Level 3 Certificate in Operation Delivery (Advanced)

-Plus, Functional Skills Level 2 in English and maths (for those that have not achieved a grade C or level 4 or above).
+- English and maths Functional Skills Level 2 (for those that have not achieved a grade C or Level 4 or above).